3-OGC: Catalog of gravitational waves from compact-binary mergers: Search for Compact-binary Mergers

 \section{Search for Compact-binary Mergers}

 We use matched filtering to extract the signal-to-noise ratio (SNR) of a potential signal~\citep{Allen:2005fk,findchirp}, as is the standard procedure for the most sensitive gravitational-wave searches where there is an accurate model of the gravitational waveform available~\citep{Davies:2020,gstlal-methods,Venumadhav:2019tad}.
 We assess each potential candidate for consistency with the expected gravitational-wave morphology~\citep{allen:2004gu, Nitz:2017lco} and then rank potential candidates~\citep{Davies:2020,Mozzon:2020gwa} based on factors including the overall noise rate and each signal's coherence between detectors~\citep{Nitz:2017svb}.
+We require a minimum SNR of 4 from each detector which contributes to a candidate.

 The procedure broadly follows the same methods used to construct the prior 2-OGC catalog~\citep{Nitz:2019hdf}, but with improvements to the removal of loud transient glitches and more stringent constraints on our suite of signal consistency tests.
 Detailed configuration files necessary to reproduce the analysis are included in our data release~\citep{3-OGC}.
 In addition, we use a denser bank of templates to reduce loss in sensitivity from mismatch between our template bank and the gravitational-wave signal.
 The analysis is accomplished using the public and open source PyCBC analysis toolkit~\citep{pycbc-github}.